sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - Prior to the introduction of PAC, the learning mode of a port (or bridge port) was configured and controlled completely at the orchestration layer.
 With PAC, the application layer (pacd) also manages the learning mode to
 	1. Once PAC is enabled on a port, all incoming traffic on the port are blocked/dropped except certain protocol traffic.
 	2. PAC turns off learning on the port essentially dropping all unknown source MAC packets.
 This achieves the requirement of blocking ingress traffic.
-	3. Egress traffic on the port is not blocked.
+	3. Egress traffic on the port is blocked (till the first client is authorized).
-	4. Once a client starts the authentication process, the client is no longer unknown (unknown source MAC).
-PAC installs a static FDB entry with discard bits set to mark the client "known" so that the incoming traffic does not flood the CPU.
+	4. For SingleAuth, MultiAuth, MultiDomain and MultiHost(only when mab is used) domains, once a client starts the authentication process, the client is no longer unknown to PAC.
+PAC installs a static FDB entry to mark the client known so that the incoming traffic does not flood the CPU.
+The entry is installed with discard bits set to prevent client traffic from being forwarded.
+In effect, the packets are not flooded to the CPU nor forwarded to other ports during the authentication process.
 	5. After a client is authenticated, this discard FDB entry is removed.
 Learning on the port is enabled(multi-host-mode) or retained disabled (rest of the host modes) for that port.
 - For MAB, unknown source MAC packets are trapped to the CPU.
 - Station movement is also handled i.e if a packet is received from another port on a MAC, VLAN pair for which PAC installed a static FDB entry, such packets also get trapped to the CPU.